');

 About Princeton, CA

-Princeton is a small community in California with a population of 422 residents.
-The median household income is $73,958 per year, which is above the national average.
-The median age in Princeton is 39.3 years.
+Princeton is a small community located in California with a population of 422 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,958 per year, which is 2% below the national median of $75,149.
+The median age of 39.3 years is close to the US median age of 38.9 years.

 Cost of Living in Princeton, CA